 In the December 1973 Legislative election, Meir's Alignment party lost five Knesset seats.

 On April 11, 1974, Golda Meir resigned.
-Her cabinet followed suit, including Dayan, who had previously offered to resign twice and was tuned down both times by Meir.
+Her cabinet followed suit, including Dayan, who had previously offered to resign twice and was turned down both times by Meir.

 A new government was seated in June, and Yitzhak Rabin, who had spent most of the war as an advisor to Elazar in an unofficial capacity, became Prime Minister.

-In 1999, the issue was revisited by the Israeli political leadership to prevent similar shortcoming from being repeated.
+In 1999, the issue was revisited by the Israeli political leadership to prevent similar shortcomings from being repeated.

 The Israeli National Security Council was created to improve coordination between the different security and intelligence bodies, and the political branch of government.